Hi, my name is Lenny

 Jan - Apr 2016

-At CIBC, I improved an ASP.NET MVC-based communication platform used by 10+ traders by reducing performance bottlenecks by over 80%, built an instant messaging prototype with SignalR and Oracle, and developed a "What You See Is What You Get" (WYSIWYG) editor.
-Before leaving CIBC, I also wrote a 20-page report suggesting future improvements for the communication platform.
+This internship was focused on improving an ASP.NET MVC-based communication platform used by 10+ traders, which included building an instant messaging prototype with SignalR and Oracle, reducing performance bottlenecks by over 80%, and developing a "What You See Is What You Get" (WYSIWYG) editor.

 Software Developer Intern | Ottawa, ON